guihen01/Pick-Jira-Items/README.md

 # Publication

-Package distributed as a nuget package at :
+Package distributed as a nuget package at :  https://www.nuget.org/packages/PickJiraItems/

 # How to use

 1. in your C# project , use the routine PickItems()
-2. include the instruction in your C# code : using JiraLib;
+2.

 ![alt text](https://github.com/guihen01/RestApi-JIRA-Lib/blob/main/Get%20Users%20From%20Group/Screenshots/Capture%20How%20to%20use.PNG "Logo Title Text 1")